Aliasflare/Aliasflare/README.md

   3.7 Select your account under `Account Resources` `(Include, YOUR ACCOUNT)`
   3.8 Select your domain under `Zone Resources` `(Include, Specific zone, YOUR DOMAIN)`
   3.9 Click on `Continue to summary` and then on `Create Token`
-  3.10 NOTE DOWN YOU TOKEN SECURELY!
+  3.10 NOTE DOWN YOUR TOKEN SECURELY!
 YOU WILL NEED IT LATER AND CANNOT VIEW IT IF THE TAB IS CLOSED!

 ### 2. Setup GitHub Repository
 1. Fork this repository into your GitHub Account